MajorZiploc/dotfiles/README.md

 For more bash aliases and functions, use search_env_for(_fuzz)?, or look at ~/.bash_aliases and ~/.bash_functions

-## Extending and Staying Up to date with these bash settings
+## Extending and Staying Up to date with these settings

 ### Staying up to date (Important notes for extending aswell)
 If you want to stay up to date with this repo, then use the refresh_settings bash function.

 refresh_settings will pull master on this repo (/c/projects/home-settings for windows else ~/projects/home-settings) and call the copy script.

-Remember that the copy script will copy over any files that exist in the destination path that have the same name as files being copied from the source.
+### Remember that the copy script will copy over any files that exist in the destination path that have the same name as files being copied from the source.
+See the Install Scripts section for more detail on this!!!

 This means that if you edit the files in the destination and then call copy, it will overwrite them.